Sustainable Procurement of Shea Kernels

 Relevance to our business

-In March 2021, the Group launched the Shea Sustainability Program Tebma-Kandu* with 16 women’s cooperatives in North Ghana, as part of our initiatives to fulfill our three commitments.
+In March 2021, the Group launched the Shea Sustainability Program Tebma-Kandu* with 23 women's cooperatives in North Ghana, as part of our initiatives to fulfill our three commitments.
+This program provides pre-financing and training on quality control for female farmers.
+It is steadily expanding, with 52 cooperatives planning to take part in 2023.

 Goals / Results

-*3 We plan to use shea kernel meal, a byproduct of oil production, and other raw materials as non-fossil fuels.
+*2 We use shea kernel meal, a byproduct of oil production, and other raw materials as non-fossil fuels.

 Solution-based approaches to implementing the Responsible Shea Kernel Sourcing Policy